Girls Who Drive.

 Before anything else, you need to make sure you’re actually allowed to get a permit where you live.

-While the exact rules vary by country or state, these are the most common eligibility requirements:
+While the exact rules vary by location, these are the most common eligibility requirements:

 • Medical, vision, or hearing screening: You may be required to complete a basic medical exam or vision and hearing test to show that you meet the minimum standards for driving safely.

-• Driver’s education class: In some countries and states, a driver’s education course is mandatory — especially if it’s your first license or if you’re under 18.
+• Driver’s education class: In some locations, a driver’s education course is mandatory — especially if it’s your first license or if you’re under 18.
 This may be done online or in person.

 If you’re in the U.S. and want to feel actually prepared for your permit test, we recommend this online permit test prep course.